What is a motion to revoke probation in Texas?

 The type of mistake or probation violation is what matters most.
 In other words, how bad did you foul up?

+For instance, if the person is on probation for selling drugs and gets arrested again for selling drugs, then this will be a tough case to work out.
 On the other hand, if the person is on probation for simple possession, and gets an MTR for not completing community service hours, then it is more likely the person will avoid serving jail time.

+Positive things on probation include completing drug classes, paying fines and court costs, and reporting to your probation officer.
 In short, with probation violations, you are at the mercy of the judge.
 And the more positive things you did while you were on probation can help you get leniency.

 What is your advice for someone on probation in Texas?

-Get off probation as quickly as possible.
+The best MTR option is to get off probation as quickly as possible.

 Likewise, if you are on regular or shock probation, then you can ask for early termination.
 But there is a waiting period.
 Specifically, you can file the motion for early termination after you complete 1/3 of the term or 2 years–whichever term is less.

+The reason for this advice is straight forward.
+The longer you are on probation, then the more time there is for something to go wrong.
 Maybe your car breaks down and you cannot report to probation.
 Or you lose your job and cannot pay for the classes, fines, or court costs.
-Worse yet, you have a moment of weakness and use drugs.
+Even worse, you have a moment of weakness and use drugs.

 In each of these cases, you are opening the door for the State to file an MTR.
 However, by getting off probation as quickly as possible, then you shorten the window for bad things to happen.